 Pre-School – Elementary Children

-Most preschool and elementary aged children don’t smell bad when they sweat.
+Most preschool and elementary-aged children don’t have body odor when they sweat.
 Smelly sweat usually begins with the onset of hormones.
-Hand washing is in fact, the most important aspect of hygiene for this age children.
-And since head lice is so prevalent in school, it is important to note that head lice prefer immaculately clean hair.
-Washing your child’s hair every day can actually make them a better host for head lice.
-Additionally washing hair every day makes your child’s hair more prone to get greasy more quickly.
-At this age, while your child may still prefer a bath – kids should be learning how to take showers with the assistance of parents.
-This way they can actually use soap and water to clean the important areas of the bodies.
-And since most kids this age begin wiping themselves, cleaning their buttocks and genitals is essential to avoiding infection.
-Normally, unless your child seems to sweat a lot of smell badly – bathing 2-3 times per week should be sufficient.
+At this age, handwashing is the most important aspect of hygiene.
+Since head lice are prevalent in schools, it’s worth noting that lice prefer clean hair.
+Washing your child’s hair every day can actually make them more prone to head lice.
+Plus, washing hair daily can cause it to get greasy more quickly.
+At this age, while your child may still prefer baths, they should start learning how to take showers with your help.
+This way, they can use soap and water to clean important areas of their bodies.
+Since most kids this age are starting to wipe themselves, cleaning their buttocks and genitals is essential to avoiding infection.
+Normally, unless your child is sweating a lot or smelling badly, bathing 2-3 times a week should be sufficient.

 Pre-Teens and Teens

-By the time your child hits the teen and pre teen age, they will likely not mind bathing on a daily basis.
-Hormones cause children of this age to smell badly, and hopefully your child has learned the basics of hygiene by this point.
-Of course, the more active your preteen or teen is, the more they may need to bathe.
-Remember that the sweaty smell is actually bacteria that needs to be washed off the body.
-This is the age that kids should be encouraged to use deodorant as well – even if they do not have any underarm hair.
-If you begin to smell an onion smell when your child sweats you can rest assured that they are entering the hormonal phase of their life.
-How often your child bathes at this point will be based upon how they smell, how much activity they are involved in, and what time of year it is.
-Obviously, in the heat of summer showers and baths should become more prevalent.
-Many parents of teens find out quickly that their teen wants to shower more than once a day because of fear that they stink.
-And girls who are menstruating should try to bathe daily during their monthly cycles.
+By the time your child hits the pre-teen and teen years, they will likely want to bathe every day.
+Hormones cause children at this age to have body odor, and hopefully, your child has learned the basics of hygiene by now.
+The more active your preteen or teen is, the more often they may need to bathe.
+Remember, the smell is caused by bacteria that need to be washed off.
+At this age, kids should be encouraged to use deodorant, even if they don’t have underarm hair.
+If you begin to smell an onion-like odor when your child sweats, it’s a sign they’re entering puberty.
+How often your child bathes will depend on their activity level, how much they sweat, and the time of year.
+In the summer, showers and baths should become more frequent.
+Many parents of teens quickly learn that their teen wants to shower more than once a day to avoid body odor.
+Girls who are menstruating should try to bathe daily during their monthly cycle.

-As a parent – teaching your child how to bathe, and bathe properly is an important task.
-Let’s face it, even older kids will often play in the bath water or stand under the shower but not really wash their hair, or take the time to clean between their toes.
-And this can be problematic and embarrassing as they get older.
+As a parent, teaching your child how to bathe properly is an important task.
+Let’s face it, even older kids will sometimes play in the bath or stand under the shower without really washing their hair or cleaning between their toes.
+This can become problematic and embarrassing as they get older.

-Since every child comes into this world with a different set of DNA, how much they bathe will mostly depend on the child.
-If your child smells bad, has been playing in the dirt, or looks like they need a bath – then make sure they get one.
-If they can go a day or two, or even three without becoming smelly – then make sure that they touch on the important parts of their body like the hands, feet, face, and genital area – and save the full fledged showers for the next day.
-And again, remember that sitting in dirty bath water can actually counteract the benefits of bathing – so try to make sure your child learns to rinse off in the shower AFTER baths at a young age.
+Since every child comes into this world with a unique set of genes, how often they need to bathe will vary.
+If your child smells bad, has been playing in the dirt, or simply looks like they need a bath, make sure they get one.
+If they can go a day or two without getting smelly, ensure they at least wash the important areas of their body—like their hands, feet, face, and genitals—and save the full shower for the next day.
+Also, remember that sitting in dirty bathwater can counteract the benefits of bathing, so encourage your child to rinse off in the shower after baths at a young age.